Skip to main content

-By default, the Browser component code is served to desktops from a Here™ server, which ensures that users always run the most current stable version.
-Starting in version 20.1, you can host the Browser component code within your own secure environment, eliminating dependencies on external CDNs and giving you control over component versions.
+By default, the HERE Core UI Components code is served to desktops from a HERE server, which ensures that users always run the most current stable version.
+Starting in HERE Core UI version 20.1, you can host the Browser component code within your own environment, eliminating dependencies on external CDNs and giving you control over component versions.
+Starting in HERE Core UI version 23, the Dock3 component code is included alongside the Browser code for self-hosting.

-The Browser component code for self-hosting is provided in a zipped ASAR (Atom Shell Archive) file.
-This file is digitally signed by OpenFin, to ensure that its integrity can be verified.
+The component code for self-hosting is provided in a zipped ASAR (Atom Shell Archive) file.
+This file is digitally signed by HERE, to ensure that its integrity can be verified.

-Note: The self-hosted Browser component runs without other Here Core UI components.
-It is not supported to work with components hosted by Here™, and other Here Core UI components do not currently support self-hosting.
+The self-hosted components run without other HERE Core UI components.
+They are not supported to work with components hosted by HERE, and HERE Core UI components other than Browser and Dock3 do not currently support self-hosting.

 Prerequisites

-A web server for hosting the Browser file
+• For Windows deployments: A web server for hosting the component ASAR file

 How it works

-Your organization downloads the zipped ASAR file for a specific release of Here Core UI Components.
+1. Your organization downloads the zipped ASAR file for a specific release of HERE Core UI Components.

-You configure the application manifest for your Here Core UI platform to reference the ASAR file, including the server location and an
+3. You configure the application manifest for your HERE Core UI platform to reference the ASAR file, including the server location and an alias value.

-), the permission to use the API must be granted by the desktop owner, by the end-user, or by Here™.
+5. Because this solution uses secured APIs, the permission to use the APIs must be granted by the desktop owner, by the end-user, or by HERE.
 If your organization controls the systems where the software runs, then it can allow the secured API through desktop-owner-settings.
 Otherwise, end-users might be prompted to approve the use of this method, which is often undesirable.
-Alternatively, if your organization does not control the desktop systems, you can set up your Here Core UI platform with a trusted application configuration. -
+Alternatively, if your organization does not control the desktop systems, you can set up your HERE Core UI platform with a trusted application configuration.

-When the user launches the Here Core UI platform, the platform accesses the ASAR file, verifies the file signature, and downloads the assets needed to launch the Browser component.
+7. When the user launches the HERE Core UI platform, the platform accesses the ASAR file, verifies the file signature, and downloads the assets needed to launch the Browser component.

 How to do it